 However there is significant criticism of this monetary ROI as a measure of the impact of coaching.
-The 2014 Sherpa Coaching Survey found that the number of consultants who use ROI to measure coaching’s value dropped from 33% to 22% this year and only 11% of executive coaches attempted an ROI measurement.
+The 2014 Sherpa Coaching Survey [no longer available online] found that the number of consultants who use ROI to measure coaching’s value dropped from 33% to 22% this year and only 11% of executive coaches attempted an ROI measurement.

 In 2012 Anthony Grant published a paper “ROI is a poor measure of coaching success…”, in Coaching: An International Journal of Theory Research and Practice.
 From the title of the paper you can guess the stance he took on the subject.
 Anthony states that there is not a direct link between coaching interventions and the financial results.
 There are too many variables and the links are subjective at best.
 The causal chain is often too long and too weak to make fantastic claims of 700% ROI.

 Also, if we consider only monetary returns then this forces the focus on short-term financial gains rather than long-term sustainable benefits to the individual, organisation and society.
 From a systems thinking perspective the sub-optimisation focus on financial returns is at best a narrow view and at worst is dangerous leading to inappropriate short-term behaviour.
 Anthony Grant says, “We need to recognise that overly focusing on the potential monetary gains to be made from coaching gives an extremely limited view of the potential benefits of coaching.”

 The Sherpa 2014 coaching survey found the following popular measures of the impact of coaching: